lixf/341-p3/README.md

 * Read/Write FSM - A FSM that talks with the Read/Write tasks and sends commands to the ProtocolFSM (by [@xli2])
 * Protocol FSM - Composed of two parts (by [@xli2]):
     * Out Protocol FSM - Handles all OUT *transactions* by using the OUT pipeline.
     * In Protocol FSM - Handles all IN *transactions* by using the IN pipeline.
 * Pipelines - Composed of two parts (by [@cwill]):
-* Out pipeline - Contains bitstream encoder, bit stuffer, NRZI and to_usb.
+    * Out pipeline - Contains bitstream encoder, CRC generator, bit stuffer, NRZI and to_usb.
-* In pipeline - Contains bitstream decoder, bit unstuffer, NRZI and from_usb.
+    * In pipeline - Contains bitstream decoder, CRC checker, bit unstuffer, NRZI and from_usb.

 Handshakes
 --------------

 from *Task* to *R/W FSM*:

 ```verilog